derhansen/sf_event_mgt/Documentation/Introduction/Thanks/Index.rst

 * Phat Hoang and Oleksandr Bachynskyi from Pixelant AB for their ideas and contributions
 * Phat Hoang from Pixelant AB for the reCAPTCHA implementation
 * Jean-François Sillen from Wikafi S.P.R.L for sponsoring the sys_category refactoring
+* Jean-François Sillen from Wikafi S.P.R.L for sponsoring the price option feature